okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020/index.md

 #### Password Import Inline Hook in General Availability in Preview and Production

-The [Password Import Inline Hook](/docs/reference/password-hook/) lets you interface with an external service to verify a user-supplied password when the user signs in to Okta for the first time.
+The [password import inline hook](/docs/reference/password-hook/) lets you interface with an external service to verify a user-supplied password when the user signs in to Okta for the first time.
 This supports scenarios in which users are migrated from an existing user store while allowing them to retain their passwords. <!-- OKTA-275019 -->

 #### OAuth for Okta Enabled for User Consent Grant Operations